agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 #### Exponential discounting for optimal agents

-The examples of decision problems in previous chapters have had a *known*, *finite* time horizon.
-However, in modeling long-term human decision problems, a known time horizon will often be unrealistic.
-First, human life spans have uncertain duration.
-Second, humans care about things (e.g. their descendants and friends) which persist being their life span.
-So it is common in both Machine Learning and Economics to consider decision problems with an unbounded time horizon.
+The examples of decision problems in previous chapters have a *known*, *finite* time horizon.
+Yet there are practical decision problems that are better modeled as having an *unbounded* or *infinite* time horizon.
+In Machine Learning, many RL problems have an uncertain time horizon (e.g. play a video game, drive a car from A to B).
+Human economic decisions have a time horizon that is both long (e.g. 50 years) and uncertain, and economists often assume unbounded time.

-Decision problems with unbounded time raise an immediate difficulty for the idea of an agent planning by maximizing the summed expected utility.
-In general, the summed expected utilities for actions will diverge.
-The standard solution is to model the agent as maximizing the *discounted* expected utility, where the discount function is exponential with a single free parameter.
-The exponential function is analytically tractable and its infinite sums converge.
+Generalizing the agent model from previous chapters to the unbounded case faces a difficulty.
+The *infinite* summed expected utility of an action will (for most natural sequential decision problems) not converge.
+The standard solution is to model the agent as maximizing the *discounted* expected utility, where the discount function is exponential and has a single free parameter.
+This makes the infinite sums converge and results in an agent model that is analytically and computationally tractable.

-Apart from arguments of mathematical convenience, one can motivate exponential discounting as part of a general model of rational agents.
-Rational agents can have preferences over many kinds of property of the world.
-For instance, humans care about the food they eat, about the careers they enter, and about the state of the environment in fifty years' time.
-So a model of rationl agents should allow them to have a generalized preference for good things happening sooner rather than later.
+Aside from mathematical convenience, there is an additional justification for exponential discounting in models of rationl agents.
+A model of rational agents should not limit the kinds of things or properties the agents can care about [^justification].
+In particular, such a model should permit a generalized preference for desirable things occurring sooner rather than later.
 Exponential discounting models such a preference and makes the agent time consistent [^exponential].

+[^justification]: Rational agents can't have inconsistent preferences but aside from this a model should not constrain the kinds of things they care about.
+More concretely, people care about a range of things: e.g. the food they eat daily, their careers, their families, the progress of science, the preservation of the earth's environment.
+Many have argued that humans have a time preference.
+So models that learn human preferences should allow for this possibility.

 [^exponential]: There are arguments that exponential discounting is the uniquely rational mode of discounting for agents with time preference.
 See X and Y for critical discussion (toby, dasgupta, wolfgang schwarz).

 It is straightforward to add exponential discounting to our existing agent models.
 We explain this in detail below.
-First, we show some simple illustrates of the effects of exponential discounting.
+Before that we illustrate the effects of exponential discounting.

-Consider the deterministic Bandit problem from Chapter III.3.
-We imagine a person decides every year where to go on vacation.
+We return to the deterministic Bandit problem from Chapter III.3.
+Suppose a person decides every year where to go on vacation.
 There is a fixed list of options and a finite time horizon [^bandit].
 The person discounts exponentially and so they prefer a good vacation now to an even better one in the future.
 This means they are less likely to *explore*, since exploration takes time to pay off.

-[^bandit]: Imagine the person is looking for the best skiing or sports facilities and doesn't care about variety.
+[^bandit]: As noted above, exponential discounting is usually combined with an *unbounded* time horizon.
+However, if a human makes a series of decisions over a long time scale, then it makes sense to include their time preference.
+For this particular example, imagine the person is looking for the best skiing or sports facilities and doesn't care about variety.
 There could be a known finite time horizon because they won't anymore be able to take a long vacation or they are too old for the sport.

 TODO: Show deterministic bandits with say 5 arms. agent is certain about some but many are uncertain.
 Agent will explore the one's with fairly high EV but not the ones with high variance.
 [Alternatively, could do a gridworld example and show the agent who prefers veg goes to donuth south.
 Or could do some simple numerical computations for bandits.]